zikula-modules/Content/README.md

 - Slideshare and vimeo content types fetch additional data from the corresponding APIs.
 - Menu block has new options for different navigation types and sub pages handling.
 - All blocks showing lists of pages have included detection of currently active page.
+- Content elements can be moved and copied to other pages.

 Deprecations:
 - The short URL suffix can not be configured anymore.